 However, this doesn’t guarantee that there won’t be a new crop of rumors about Apple handhelds at some point in the future.
 In May of 2000, an Apple VP also flatly denied that his company had plans to make a handheld but rumors to the contrary have cropped up several times since then.

-While Apple doesn't make a handheld per se, its iPod line of MP3 players offers many of the features handhelds do, like the ability to store and display contacts, calendar, and to-do lists.
+While Apple won’t be a making a handheld per se, its iPod line of MP3 players offers many of the features handhelds do, like the ability to store and display contacts, calendar, and to-do lists.
 In addition, the latest version comes with a text reader and three games.
-However, the iPod doesn't have a touch screen or keyboard so users can't enter data directly into it.
+However, the iPod doesn’t have a touch screen or keyboard so users can’t enter data directly into it.
 This must be synchronized from a desktop or laptop.